Polar Vantage V2 Review: can an old faithful still support your training and recovery goals?

 A mid-range running watch from Garmin, with plenty of excellent health and fitness tracking features.

-The updated version of the Vantage V2, with an improved AMOLED screen, and new features such as ECG and skin temperature readings.
+The updated version of the Vantage V2, the Polar Vantage V3 has an improved AMOLED screen, and new features such as ECG and skin temperature readings.

 Coros Pace 3Coros